 - You stop the value of your flat deteriorating – buying the freehold enables you to grant yourself a very long lease, for up to 999 years – and what's more, you can do this at what's called a 'peppercorn rent' – so your lease becomes, in effect, rent free

-- Lease Enfranchisement allows you take over the management and maintenance of your block – enabling you to avoid overly expensive service charges.
+- You take over the management acan nd maintenance of your block – enabling you to avoid overly expensive service charges.
 Disputes over service charge levels are amongst the most popular reasons for lease enfranchisement

-- Lease Enfranchisement can provide your family with a more secure inheritance
+- You can provide your family with a more secure inheritance

 - The value of your block will probably increase – some purchasers avoid purchasing leasehold property

 - Remortgaging your flat will probably become easier.
 Not only do some mortgage lenders refuse to lend on flats with less than 60 to 70 years left on the lease, but many prefer the increased security that freehold, as distinct to leasehold, property offers